THAILAND

 There are a number of important factors to consider but we will deal with the four main ones;

-and foremost is human encroachment in the domain of the elephant.
+First and foremost is human encroachment in the domain of the elephant.
 With a fast growing population Asia does not have the land resources for both humans and the indigenous wildlife populations.
 There is not a government in the world that will sacrifice it’s voters in favour of mere animals.

 Secondary is greed.
 Whilst it is inevitable that much land is set aside for growing human populations there are a number of influential persons seeking huge land areas for personal gain.
 Illegal logging and such environmentally detrimental pursuits lead to a reduction in grazing or browsing land for the animals.